exoplatform/web-conferencing/documentation/ACHITECTURE.md

 Remote logger
 ===========

-While establishing a call between peers it may be useful to collect related information and, especially errors, that happen at client side (in Javascript).
-Web Conferencing core module has a tool that gives a simple way to log messages at different levels in client browser console and optionaly it allows to spool these logs to a Platfrom server log.
-These logs will have a predefined format and all reported as `CallLog` logger messages.
+While establishing a call between peers it may be useful to collect related information and, especially, errors that happen at client side (in Javascript).
+Web Conferencing core module has a tool that gives a simple way to log messages at different levels in client browser console and, optionaly, it allows to spool these logs to a Platfrom server log.
+These logs will have a predefined format and all reported as `CallLog` logger messages at the server side.
 At the same time it's possible to customize message prefix to keep it unique to a some call provider or its instance (e.g. a call window).

 Web Conferencing logger supports following log levels: _info_, _warn_, _error_, _debug_ and _trace_.
 Take in account that _trace_ messages will not be send to server log even if remote logger enabled.